 - What products have irritated you in the past?

 If you do not know how to answer these, that is fine.
-Bring your current product lists,t and your esthetician will guide the plan.
+Bring your current product list, and Susie can guide the plan.

 Frequently Asked Questions